Gorgos: 1906: three-year-old season

 On 2 May Gorgos, with Herbert Jones in the saddle, started a 20/1 outsider in field of twelve for the 98th running of the 2000 Guineas over the Rowley Mile course for which the leading contenders appeared to be Gingal (runner-up in the Dewhurst Stakes) Bill of Play, Admiral Crichton, Beppo and Frustrator.
 The Coventry Stakes winner Black Arrow delayed the start with his "obstreperous" behaviour but then started quickly and led the field to halfway with Gorgos settled behind the leaders.
 Approaching the last quarter mile Ramrod and Admiable Crichton disputed the lead but the pair then swerved towards the centre of the track allowing Gorgos and the unnamed "Dame Agneta colt" (later named Sancy) to join the issue.
 In a closely contested finish Gorgos prevailed by a head from the Dame Agneta colt, with Ramrod a neck away in third.

 Two weeks later the colt was moved up in distance for the Newmarket Stakes over ten furlongs and finished third behind Lally and Malua.
 In the Derby over 1 1/2 miles at Epsom Racecourse on 30 May Gorgos started the 10/1 fifth favourite but was never in serious contention and finished seventh behind Spearmint.
 At Goodwood on 2 August Gorgos was stepped up in distance and matched against older horses to contest the Goodwood Cup over 2 1/2 miles and finished third behind Plum Tree.
 On 12 September the colt ran in the St Leger over 14 1/2 furlongs at Doncaster Racecourse but after being left behind in a "shockingly bad" start he finished unplaced behind Troutbeck.
 Gorgos was "badly knocked about" in the race and never ran competitively again.

 Assessment and honours

 In their book, A Century of Champions, based on the Timeform rating system, John Randall and Tony Morris rated Gorgos a "poor" winner of the 2000 Guineas.

 Stud record

 In 1907, Gorgos was sold to the 11th Duc de Gramont and exported to become a breeding stallion in France.
 The best of his offspring included Sourbier (Prix du Jockey Club), Gorgorito (Prix Royal Oak), Bridaine (Prix du Cadran) and Listman (Poule d'Essai des Poulains).
 Gorgos died in France in July 1920.

+Pedigree

+Gorgos is inbred 4S x 5D to the mare Paradigm, meaning that she appears fourth generation on the sire side of his pedigree, and fifth generation (via Lord Lyon) on the dam side of his pedigree.

+Gorgos is inbred 4D x 5D to the stallion King Tom, meaning that he appears fourth generation and fifth generation (via Mogador) on the dam side of his pedigree.